Introduction to Plone stack#

 The web server, accessible externally on ports 80 and 443, handles the routing and rewriting of HTTP requests to the Plone frontend and backend, and is tasked with TLS termination.
 While nginx and Traefik are recommended, other web servers can also be employed.
 This training will exclusively utilize Traefik.

-To understand the rewrite rules used in Traefik, please read our reference about Zope's Virtual Hosting Services.
+To understand the rewrite rules used in Traefik, please read our reference about Zope's Virtual hosting and URL rewrite.

 Varnish, a web accelerator, is positioned between the external web server and internal services to cache dynamically generated content.
-For a detailed Plone setup with Varnish, refer to the volto-caching repository.
+For a detailed Plone setup with Varnish, refer to the collective/volto-caching

-Hosted on a Node.js HTTP-server running on port 3000, the Plone frontend constitutes the default user interface and requires access to the Plone Backend and the web server.
+Hosted on a Node.js HTTP server running on port 3000, the Plone frontend constitutes the default user interface.
+It serves a server side rendered HTML version of the webpage and delivers the JavaScript bundles for the dynamic web application running in the browser.
+It requires access to the Plone backend, and is exposed through the webserver and accelerator.

 Database#